 (she/her)

-While I have always read widely, my focus is on crime, suspense, historical, and women’s fiction, and I am especially looking for novels with a diverse cast of characters and strong female voices.
+While I have always read widely, my focus is on commercial fiction.
+I enjoy crime, suspense, historical, and women’s fiction.
+I am especially looking for novels with a diverse cast of characters and strong female voices.
 The things I loved about my first acquisition, the award-winning A Trace of Smoke by Rebecca Cantrell—a strong, yet sensitive, female sleuth; a rich historical setting; a thrilling mystery—still resonate with me today.
-I would also love to see great upmarket women’s fiction about familial relationships (mothers, daughters, sisters, friends).
-My interest is particularly piqued any time these relationships form the backbone of a crime novel, and domestic/psychological suspense is a particular sweet spot.
+Domestic/psychological suspense is also a particular sweet spot for me, and I love books that surprise me, or that force me to think about the world in a new way.
 The short pitch is: “Suspense goes to book club.”
+I would also love to see mainstream commercial fiction with speculative elements (think The Midnight Library or Oona Out of Order).

 Some authors that I am honored to have worked with are W. Bruce Cameron, Julie Carrick Dalton, Candice Fox, Matt Goldman, Loren Estleman, Rachel Howzell Hall, T. Jefferson Parker, Spencer Quinn, Lev AC Rosen, Hank Phillippi Ryan, Patrick Taylor, Aggie Blum Thompson, and Heather Webber.